 - If you do choose to drink, it is important to do so in moderation and to be aware of the potential risks.
 You should also avoid operating heavy machinery or driving until you know how the combination affects you.

 Although it is widely known that mixing prescription medication with alcohol is not advisable, many people still choose to do so recreationally.
 This can lead to addiction, hospitalization, and even death.

-The most common reason for hospitalization while under the influence of drinking is injury from a fall.
+Drinking while taking this medication can cause side effects.
+The most common reasons for hospitalization while under the influence of drinking is injury from a fall.
 Drinking leads to a range of other side effects, including:

 - Loss of coordination

 - Blurred vision

 - Dry mouth

 Gabapentin is a medication that is commonly used to treat conditions such as epilepsy, neuropathic pain, and anxiety.
 However, like all medications, it can interact with other substances, including alcohol.
 Drinking alcohol can increase the risk of side effects and may reduce the effectiveness of the medication.

 - One of the most significant risks is an increased risk of drowsiness and sedation.
 Both can cause drowsiness on their own, and combining the two can intensify this effect.
 This can impair a person’s ability to drive or operate heavy machinery, and can also increase the risk of falls or other accidents.